dorianps/TLEprediction/README.md

 *will output the analysis of T1.nii in a folder named JohnB in /home/Freesurfer/.
 The wmparc file is what you need, convert it to niftii if necessary*
 `mri_convert --in_type mgz --out_type nii --out_orientation RAS /home/Freesurfer/JohnB/mri/wmparc.mgz `
 **I don't have a T1 image, I have only PET.
 Can I still use this tool?**
 *Formally not.
 But one idea is to use someone's else T1 as reference (or a template), PET will be registered to that and will use the respective parcellation.
-The fit will not be as good but, given the smoothed nature of the PET signal, it may still work.
+The fit will not be as good, but given the smoothed nature of the PET signal, it may still work.
 This option has never beed tested.*
 **Why can't you do everything in Matlab or everything in R?**
 *R can easily run penalized logistic regression, but has limited resources for image processing.*
 *Matlab can do image processing through SPM, but has limited resources for penalized regression.*